Prescription or Over the Counter: Follow Directions to Stay Safe

 Discard Them Correctly

-If you have unneeded or expired medications, get rid of them.
+Keeping unneeded or expired medicines around can be dangerous.
+It’s best to get rid of them.
 But do it the right way.
 For many drugs, just throwing them in the trash or flushing them down the toilet is not a good choice.
 There are different options for discarding your medicine safely.
 And most areas have local drop off locations.
-The FDA can help you find the best option.
+The FDA can help you find the best option. leaving site icon